Need some festive ideas for decorating your Christmas tree this year? Celebrate your love of travel with a travel themed Christmas tree!

 Given the amount of traveling I do between Thanksgiving and Christmas, I just can’t keep up with maintaining a real tree.

-For this reason, I didn’t have a Christmas tree in my apartment until 2016.
-2016 is now known as the year I finally broke down and got a fake one.
+For this reason, I didn’t have a Christmas tree of my own until a few years ago.

 How to improve a fake Christmas tree

-Pick as full a Christmas tree as your home can fit.
+First off, select a Christmas tree that is as full as your home can fit.
 This will help hide the ugly metal branches.

 Another idea to disguise a sparse fake tree is to twist a wide ribbon around the tree, stuffing it into the layers as you go, rather than letting the ribbon sit on the outside of the tree.